scaires/handsolo/Rules/Rules.md

 ## Your Ship

-* Cargo stat
+* Cargo hold
-	* A ship's Cargo stat is how many units of cargo it can carry.
+	* A ship's Cargo stat is how many  of cargo it can carry.
 Each commodity card represents one unit of cargo.
+* Full cargo
+	* Your
+* Discarding cargo
+	* You may discard cargo during a Starport or Contact encounter at any time without any other effect except when resolving the encounter text of a Contact card.
 * Yearly fees
 	* At the end of each year, you must pay the fees shown on your ship card.
 * Forced retirement